jeremy6d/socialmemorycomplex.net/_posts/2009-03-01-jason-kenney-the-washington-post-is-afraid-of-change.markdown

 wordpress_url: http://delicious.com/url/a307041d5ddce7a204b2b45c1d1c6a4a#jeremy6d
 layout: post
 ---
-It&#039;s not that high quality newspapers are being driven out of business by low quality blogs; it&#039;s that newspaper quality has been diminishing for years, and blogs can do for free what newspapers want to charge for.
+It's not that high quality newspapers are being driven out of business by low quality blogs; it's that newspaper quality has been diminishing for years, and blogs can do for free what newspapers want to charge for.
 If you want to save your newspaper, start doing original, community oriented, non-corporate-shill reporting instead of cutting journalistic corners.